 The difference from a regular sweet challah recipe is that vegans avoids eggs and in this recipe, there are no eggs - not even an egg wash on the outside.
 The challah still gets a nice color and tastes really good, don’t worry.
 Since the recipe is vegan, it is also parve nondairy.
 Vegan challah can also sometimes be called water challah.

-Because Tu BiShvat is coming up soon, I wanted to add some holiday flavor to the challah.
+Originally I was baking this challah for Tu BiShvat seder and I wanted to add some holiday flavor to the challah.
 I used dried fruits that symbolize Tu Bishvat celebrations.